NuGet/docs.microsoft.com-nuget/docs/consume-packages/install-use-packages-nuget-cli.md

 ## Install a package

-The NuGet [install](../reference/cli-reference/cli-ref-install.md) command downloads and installs specified NuGet packages.
+The NuGet CLI [install](../reference/cli-reference/cli-ref-install.md) command downloads and installs specified NuGet packages.

 > [!IMPORTANT]
 > The `install` command doesn't modify the project file or *packages.config* file.
 The `install` and `restore` commands only add packages to disk, but don't add dependencies to projects.
 To add project dependencies, you must either: